UofUEpiBio/PHS-7045-egga/README.md

     > (CRR), and treatment-related mortality (TRM).
 We used a
     > random-effects model to calculate pooled hazard ratios (HRs) and
     > relative risks (RR …

-3.  **CCTFv2: Modeling Cyber Competitions.**

-    Qolomany B, Calay TJ, Hossain L, Mulahuwaish A, Bou Abdo J.

-    Entropy (Basel).
-2024 Apr 30;26(5):384. doi: 10.3390/e26050384.

-    > This work follows a cross-validating two-approach methodology.
-The
-    > first is the computational modeling of cyber competitions using
-    > Agent-Based Modeling.
-Team members are modeled, in NetLogo, as
-    > collaborating agents competing over a network in a …

-4.  **Understanding the Role of Naive Learners in Cultural Change.**

-    Chimento M, Aplin LM.

-    Am Nat.
-2024 Jun;203(6):695-712. doi: 10.1086/730110.
-Epub 2024 Apr
-    15.

-    > We conducted a formal exploration of this hypothesis using a
-    > generative model that concurrently simulated its two key
-    > ingredients: social transmission and reinforcement learning.
-    > …These effects depended on network and learning parameters.
-Our
-    > model provides formal …

-5.  **Modelling techniques in cholera epidemiology: A systematic and critical review.**

-    Anteneh LM, Lokonon BE, Kakaï RG.

-    Math Biosci.
-2024 May 20;373:109210. doi: 10.1016/j.mbs.2024.109210.
-    Online ahead of print.

-    > About 52%, 21%, and 9%, of the studies, were based on
-    > compartmental (e.g., SIRB), statistical (time series and
-    > regression), and spatial (spatiotemporal clustering) models,
-    > respectively, while the rest of the analysed studies used other
-    > modelling approaches such as n …

-6.  **Growth-induced collective bending and kinetic trapping of cytoskeletal filaments.**

-    Banerjee DS, Freedman SL, Murrell MP, Banerjee S.

-    Cytoskeleton (Hoboken).
-2024 May 22. doi: 10.1002/cm.21877.
-Online
-    ahead of print.

-    > To understand how filament growth shapes the emergent architecture
-    > of actin networks, we developed a minimal agent-based model
-    > coupling filament mechanics and growth in a limiting subunit pool.
-    > …

-7.  **Novel multi-cluster workflow system to support real-time HPC-enabled epidemic science: Investigating the impact of vaccine acceptance on COVID-19 spread.**

-    Bhattacharya P, Machi D, Chen J, Hoops S, Lewis B, Mortveit H, Venkatramanan S, Wilson ML, Marathe A, Porebski P, Klahn B, Outten J, Vullikanti A, Xie D, Adiga A, Brown S, Barrett C, Marathe M.

-    J Parallel Distrib Comput.
-2024 Sep;191:104899. doi:
-    10.1016/j.jpdc.2024.104899.
-Epub 2024 May 4.

-    > MacKenzie is a novel HPC meta-scheduler that can execute US-scale
-    > simulation models and associated workflows that typically present
-    > significant big data challenges. …We use a 288 million node
-    > synthetic social contact network (digital twin) spanning all 50 US
-    > states plus …

-8.  **Untangling the stranglehold through mathematical modelling of Streptococcus equi subspecies equi transmission.**

-    Houben RMAC, Newton JR, van Maanen C, Waller AS, Sloet van Oldruitenborgh-Oosterbaan MM, Heesterbeek JAP.

-    Prev Vet Med.
-2024 May 17;228:106230. doi:
-    10.1016/j.prevetmed.2024.106230.
-Online ahead of print.

-    > A compartmental deterministic model was constructed.
-Parameter
-    > values were estimated from current literature wherever possible.
-    > …In some of worst-case scenarios, vaccination alone would not
-    > suffice to prevent major outbreaks from occurring.
-A stochastic
-    > agent-b …

-9.  **Using an epidemiological model to explore the interplay between sharing and advertising in viral videos.**

-    Li Y, Shao L.

-    Sci Rep. 2024 May 18;14(1):11351. doi: 10.1038/s41598-024-61814-9.

-    > We mathematically analyze the global stability of the system and
-    > propose an agent-based modeling approach to evaluate the
-    > efficiency of sharing and advertising.
-We further provide a case
-    > study of music videos on YouTube to show the validity of our model
-    > …

-10. **Mathematical modeling of hypoxia and adenosine to explore tumor escape mechanisms in DC-based immunotherapy.**

-    Ghiyabi E, Arabameri A, Charmi M.

-    Sci Rep. 2024 May 18;14(1):11387. doi: 10.1038/s41598-024-62209-6.

-    > However, challenges include understanding dynamics, optimal
-    > vaccine dosages, and timing.
-Mathematical models, including
-    > agent-based, diffusion, and ordinary differential equations,
-    > address these challenges.
-Here, we employ these models for the
-    > first ti …

 ## Code of Conduct